ray-project/ray/doc/source/rllib/rllib-replay-buffers.rst

 When we talk about replay buffers in reinforcement learning, we generally mean a buffer that stores and replays experiences collected from interactions of our agent(s) with the environment.
 In python, a simple buffer can be implemented by a list to which elements are added and later sampled from.
 Such buffers are used mostly in off-policy learning algorithms.
-This makes sense intuitively because these algorithms can learn from experiences that are stored in the buffer, but where produced by a previous version of the policy (or even a completely different "behavior policy").
+This makes sense intuitively because these algorithms can learn from experiences that are stored in the buffer, but were produced by a previous version of the policy (or even a completely different "behavior policy").

 Sampling Strategy
 -----------------